Life-Pill/pharmacy-pos-main-backend/README.md

 - Contributions are welcome!
 Please follow the contributing guidelines to contribute to this project.

 ## License
-- This project is licensed under the MIT License.
+- This project is licensed under the Apache License 2.0